 10- What Are Some Fun Facts About You?

 Ok, maybe this isn’t *really* an FAQ, but I like the idea of putting it here.
 Here are a few:

-- I have a 7 year old guinea pig named Fritz (he is NOT a rat, and also has all sorts of pet names like muffin, nugget and loverchunkin)
+- I have a 7 year old guinea pig named Fritz (who also has all sorts of pet names like muffin, nugget and loverchunkin)

 - I prefer the mountains, near the water, to the beach